greenelab/text_mined_hetnet_manuscript/manuscript.md

 We found that label functions designed from relatively related edge types can increase performance (seen when GiG label functions predicts CbG and vice versa).
 We noticed that one edge type (DaG) is agnostic to label function source (Figure {@fig:auroc_gen_model_performance} and Supplemental Figure {@fig:aupr_gen_model_performance}).
 Performance routinely increases when adding a single mismatched label function to our baseline model (the generative model trained only on distant supervision label functions).
-These results led us to hypothesize that adding a small amount of noise aided the model, but our experiment with a random label function reveals that this was not the case (Supplemental Figures {@fig:auroc_random_label_function_performance} and {@fig:aupr_random_label_function_performance}).
+These results led us to hypothesize that adding a small amount of noise aided the model, but our experiment with a random label function reveals that this was not the case (Figures {@fig:auroc_random_label_function_performance} and {@fig:aupr_random_label_function_performance}).
 Based on these results one question still remains: why does performance drastically increase when adding a single label function to our distant supervision baseline?

 The discriminative model didn't work as intended.